practicalli/clojure/introduction.md

 ![Practicalli Clojure banner](images/practicalli-clojure-banner.png)

-  **Clojure is an elegant language for a more civilized development experience**.
+## Clojure - an elegant language for a more civilised development experience

 A simple syntax means Clojure is quick to learn and a wide range of open source libraries provides a rapid way to build any kind of software.
 Designed as a hosted language, Clojure runs on many platforms including the Java Virtual Machine, GraalVM, Microsoft.Net, JavaScript engines.
 Simple host language interoperability provides access to libraries from a wide range of programming languages, further extending the reach of Clojure.

 > #### Hint::Quote: Adrian Cockcroft.
 Cloud Architect, Netflix
 > "A lot of the best programmers and the most productive programmers I know are writing everything in Clojure and swearing by it, and then just producing ridiculously sophisticated things in a very short time.
 And that programmer productivity matters."
 Adrian Cockcroft - Battery ventures, formally Cloud Architect, Netflix